MrMonnky/py3msp/README.md

 # py3msp
-A fast python3 MovieStarPlanet1 client with ticket gestion with proxy and bytearray support
+A fast python3 MovieStarPlanet1 client with ticket gestion, proxy and bytearray support

 usage: